w41x/payload-zitadel-plugin/README.md

             // if you want to manually control what happens after a successful logout
             // afterLogout: (req) => NextResponse.redirect('...')

-            // following properties are only needed if you want to authenticate clients (e.g. a mobile app) for the API
+            // following properties are only needed if you want to authenticate clients
+            // (e.g. a mobile app or a external service) for the API
             // if the users are just visiting the CMS via a browser you can ignore all of them
-            // otherwise create in Zitadel a new App->API->JWT and copy the Client ID, Key ID and the Key itself
+            // otherwise create in Zitadel a new App->API->JWT and create a new key
+            // download the JSON file and put the content in the jwt parameter
+            // if not provided it will look for the ZITADEL_API_JWT environment variable /*
+            api: {
+                type: 'jwt'
+                jwt: {
+                    keyId: '123456789123456789',
+                    key: '-----BEGIN RSA PRIVATE KEY----- ... ----END RSA PRIVATE KEY-----',
+                    appId: '123456789123456789',
+                    clientId: '123456789123456789'
+                }
+            }
+            */

+            // you can also use basic auth instead of JWT
+            // create a new App->API->Basic and save the Client Id and Client Secret
             // if not provided it will look for the ZITADEL_API_CLIENT_ID environment variable
-            // if ZITADEL_API_CLIENT_ID was found it will look for ZITADEL_API_KEY_ID and ZITADEL_API_KEY
-            /*
+            // make sure you have the ZITADEL_API_JWT environment variable unset as JWT will have priority /*
             api: {
+                type: 'basic'
-                clientId: '123456789123456789'
+                clientId: '123456789123456789',
-                keyId: '123456789123456789'
-                key: '-----BEGIN RSA PRIVATE KEY----- ... ----END RSA PRIVATE KEY-----' }
+                clientSecret: '...'
+            }
             */
         })